 - Save.
 We have all the information you'll need to save money for, on, and while traveling.
 Read:

 - Save on Hotels?
-Yes You Can with These 10 Tips You want to book a hotel cheap but not a cheap hotel.
+Yes You Can, with These Tips You want to book a hotel cheap but not a cheap hotel.
 Here are my top tips to help you save on hotels, whether luxury or budget, as you travel solo.

 - Plan.
 Bare-bones logistics is all you really need (though I respect those who pull together more).
 You need to know how you'll get there, where you will stay the first night, and how you will manage your money.
 Beyond that, planning is all about your comfort level.
 Read:

-- How to Travel Alone: Solo Travel Planning So you’re planning to travel alone.
+- Solo Travel Planning: Detailed Guide for Planning a Solo Trip So you’re planning to travel alone.
 Here are the keys to great solo travel trip planning plus plenty of convenient resources.